-For a cascaded connection, there is no restriction of the number of couplers to be synchronized, however the synchronization filter must be applied.
+For a cascaded connection, the number of couplers to be synchronized must be 19 or less.

-4.2 MECHATROLINK installation guidelines
+4.2 MECHATROLINK-III installation guidelines

 Generals to data security The topic of data security and access protection have become increasingly important in the industrial environment.
-The increased networking of entire industrial systems to the network levels within the company together with the functions of remote mainte- nance have all served to increase vulnerability.
-Threats can arise from internal manipulation like technical errors, operator and pro- gram errors respectively from external manipulation like software viruses and worms, trojans and password phishing.
+The increased networking of entire industrial systems to the network levels within the company together with the functions of remote maintenance have all served to increase vulnerability.
+Threats can arise from internal manipulation like technical errors, operator and program errors respectively from external manipulation like software viruses and worms, trojans and password phishing.
 Precautions The most important precautions to prevent manipulation and loss of data security in the industrial environment are: Encrypting the data traffic by means of certificates.
 Filtering and inspection of the traffic by means of VPN - "Virtual Private Networks".
 Identification of the nodes by "Authentication" via save channels.
 Segmenting in protected automation cells, so that only devices in the same group can exchange data.
-Guidelines for information security With the "VDI/VDE 2182 sheet 1", Information Security in the Industrial Automation - General procedural model, VDI guidelines, the VDI/VDE society for measuring and automation engineering has published a guide for implementing a security architecture in the industrial environment.
-The guideline can be found at www.vdi.de
+Guidelines for information security With the "VDI/VDE 2182 sheet 1", Information Security in the Industrial Automation - General procedural model, VDI guidelines, the VDI/VDE society for measuring and automation engineering has published a guide for implementing a security architec- ture in the industrial environment.
+The guideline can be found at www.vdi.de Industrial Ethernet Due to the open standard of MECHATROLINK-III standard Ethernet components may be used.
+For industrial environment and due to the high transfer rate of 100MBit/s your MECHATROLINK-III system should consist of Industrial Ethernet components.
+All the devices interconnected to MECHATROLINK-III are located in one and the same network.
+All the devices in a network can communicate directly with each other.
+A network is physically limited by a router.
+If devices need to communicate beyond the limits of a network, you have to configure the router so that it allows this communication to take place.